How to Clean Your Pool Filter

 How to Clean D.E.
 Filters

-D.E. filter cleaning has a little more involvement.
-D.E. filters are cleaned both chemically and with a backwash like a sand filter.
-Check your local municipal guidelines for information on the disposal of spent D.E.
-These filters need to be backwashed once a month or whenever the pressure gauge rises to 8-10 PSI above the normal operating level.
+D.E. filters need to be backwashed and cleaned around once per month or whenever the pressure gauge rises to 8-10 PSI above the normal operating level.

-You need to clean the grid assembly annually, making D.E. filters a little more time-consuming to maintain.
-But they create the cleanest pool water, so some users find the extra time and cost well worth it.
-Head to my guide on how much D.E. to add to your filter for more.
+You need to deep clean the grid assembly a couple of times per year, making D.E. filters a little more time-consuming to maintain.
+But they create the cleanest pool water, so some pool owners find the extra time and cost well worth it.

 Follow the steps below to clean your D.E. filter.